Edrzapi/Edrzapi/README.md

 # Welcome to My GitHub Repository!

-Welcome to my GitHub repository!
 As a Software Engineer and Trainer, I'm passionate about crafting high-performance, efficient, and robust software solutions while equipping the next generation of developers with the skills they need to excel in the ever-evolving tech landscape.

 ## About Me

-I have 5 years of experience in software development and training, specializing in a variety of programming languages and technologies.
+I have 7 years of experience in software development and training, specializing in a variety of programming languages and technologies.
 My goal is to deliver innovative solutions and share my knowledge through comprehensive, learner-centric courses.

 ### My Expertise:
 - **Software Development**: Skilled in SQL, Java, Python, JavaScript, and more.